lrzjason/Comfyui-QwenEditUtils/README.md

 2. Connect a CLIP model to the clip input.
 3. Enter your text prompt in the prompt field.
 4. Optionally, connect up to 5 reference images to the image inputs.
-5. Configure the enable_resize and other options as needed.
+5. Configure the enable_resize, enable_vl_resize, and other options as needed.
-6. Connect the outputs to your image generation nodes.
+6. Connect the outputs to your image generation nodes:
+   - Use the "conditioning" output for your sampler
+   - Connect the individual image outputs (image1, image2, etc.) to nodes that need the processed reference images
+   - Use the "latent" output for latent-based operations

 ## Update Log

+### v1.0.5
+- Updated node to support separate enable_vl_resize parameter
+- Modified return types to provide 5 individual IMAGE outputs instead of a single combined output
+- Improved image processing logic with separate handling for VAE and VL encoding
+- Enhanced documentation to accurately reflect node inputs and outputs
+- Fixed latent output handling to properly return first reference image latent

+### v1.0.4
+- Fixed critical bug with undefined `image_prompt` variable
+- Fixed error when no reference images are provided
+- Improved node stability and error handling
+- Updated node implementation to support up to 5 reference images
+- Added support for custom Llama templates
+- Improved image processing and resizing logic
+- Enhanced VL encoding with better image description capabilities

 ### v1.0.3
 - Fixed critical bug with undefined `image_prompt` variable